Standardisation group: ITU-R WP6C RG25

-With the advent of such next generation advanced sound systems come a wide range of new quality characteristics that are hard to capture with the existing listening test recommendations.
-The need to developed new means for the assessment of audio quality such highly immersive spatial sound applications has thus emerged.
+With the advent of such next generation advanced sound systems comes a wide range of new quality characteristics that are hard to capture with the existing listening test recommendations.
+Thus, the need to develop new tools for the assessment of audio quality in such highly immersive spatial sound applications has emerged.

-In order to validate the method, joint evaluation tests were performed in collaboration with BBC Research and Development (Salford UK) and QI Statistics (UK).
-The excellent results of this work were contributed to the ITU-R WP6C RG25 group and have resulted in a work plan to further refine the method with the hope of approving a new ITU-R Recommendation.
+To validate the method, joint evaluation tests were performed in collaboration with BBC Research and Development (Salford UK) and QI Statistics (UK).
+The excellent results were contributed to the ITU-R WP6C RG25 group and has resulted in a work-plan to further refine the method with the hope of approving a new ITU-R Recommendation.
 Presently the method is in a “preliminary draft new recommendation”.

 In order to get further input and review of the method, a conference paper was prepared for the Quality of Multimedia Experience (QoMEX) conference held in Lisbon.
 The paper was well received and led to good discussion and further received the best paper award from the conference (see figure 1).